sanjaipandian-as/Ecommerce-Follow-Along/README.md

 - *Password Encryption:* The user’s password is hashed using bcrypt before storing it in the database.

 - *Secure User Data Storage:* User details (name, email, etc.) are securely stored in the database, ensuring that sensitive information like passwords are never saved as plain text.

+# Milestone 7

+### Description
+In this milestone, we implemented the backend login functionality, which accepts user credentials (email/username and password), hashes the entered password using bcrypt, and compares it with the stored hashed password to validate the user's identity.

+# Milestone 8

+### Description

+In this milestone, we focused on developing a reusable Product Card Component and designed the homepage layout to display multiple product card dynamically.

+- +Features Implemented:

+- +Reusable Product Card Component: Displays product image, name, and price.

+- +Dynamic Data Handling: Passed product details via props to ensure reusability.

+- +Homepage Grid Layout: Used Flexbox/Grid for a structured and visually appealing product listing.

+- +Array Mapping for Dynamic Rendering: Implemented mapping to iterate over product lists and render cards dynamically.

+- +Consistent UI Design: Ensured uniform styling for all products

+# Milestone 9 - Product Input Form

+## Overview
+In this milestone, we created a frontend form to take product details as input, including multiple images.

+## Features
+- Form to input product details
+- Supports multiple image uploads
+- Prepares data for future database storage

+## Submission
+Code is pushed to GitHub and publicly accessible.

+# Milestone 10 - Product Schema and API Endpoint

+## Overview
+In this milestone, we focused on building the backend for product management.
+We created a *Mongoose schema* to define product data structure and implemented a *POST API endpoint* to store product details in MongoDB.

+## Learning Goals 🎯
+By completing this milestone, we:
+- Created a *Product Schema* with validation.
+- Developed a *POST endpoint* to receive and store product details.
+- Ensured data integrity with validation techniques.

+## Features Implemented 🚀

+### 1. *Product Schema (Mongoose Model)*
+Defined a schema for storing product details with the following fields:
+- name (String, required)
+- description (String, required)
+- price (Number, required, min value set)
+- imageUrl (String, required)
+- createdAt & updatedAt (Timestamps)

+### 2. **POST API Endpoint (/api/products)**
+- Accepts product details in *JSON format*.
+- Validates required fields before storing in MongoDB.
+- Returns success/failure response.

+### 3. *Validation and Error Handling*
+- Ensures required fields are provided.
+- Validates correct data types (e.g., price must be a number).
+- Prevents duplicate entries (if necessary).